Squarespace website builder review: pros and cons

 Free trial

-It is however the clear winner when it comes to design flexibility (scoring 4.7 out of 5 in this specific area) and helping businesses looking to scale
+Squarespace is the clear winner when it comes to design features and helping businesses looking to scale.
+But how did we come to this conclusion?

 If you’re looking for a website builder that has ample design flexibility, that has your back with robust customer support, and is easy and intuitive to use, then our answer would be a resounding yes.

 However, if you’re not convinced because of its price or because you think its website features aren’t generous enough, we’d recommend checking Wix or GoDaddy out.
-The former scores a nearly perfect 4.9 out of 5 for website features whereas the latter has an impressive 4.5 out of 5 score for value for money.
+Wix, in particular, has good levels of functionality, design features, and user experience, and is priced cheaper than Squarespace.

-Overall though, Squarespace is rightfully the second-best website builder for small businesses based on our expert analysis and in depth research.
-It sets the bar when it comes to help and support and design flexibility, blowing web builders like Weebly and Jimdo Dolphin out of the water.
+Overall though, Squarespace is rightfully the second-best website builder for small businesses based on our expert analysis and in-depth research.

 Startups.co.uk is reader-supported.
 If you make a purchase through the links on our site, we may earn a commission from the retailers of the products we have reviewed.
 This helps Startups.co.uk to provide free reviews for our readers.
 It has no additional cost to you, and never affects the editorial independence of our reviews.